906-493-5245 info@visitdrummondisland.com

 Photo by I. Gabel

-The end of June thru July brings the aquatic mayfly hatch; ciscoes, herring and whitefish are soon to follow.
-These are schooling fish and groups of boats are seen tightly gathered together, staying on top of the school.
+The end of June through July brings the aquatic mayfly hatch; ciscoes, herring, and whitefish are soon to follow.
+These are schooling fish, and groups of boats are seen tightly gathered together, staying on top of the school.
 The gear of choice is either the cane pole or long ultra light rod, using teardrops with wax worms or mayflies as bait.
 Whole families get in on the fun as the action is fast and fish are plentiful.
 They are easy to find; just look for the group of boats.
-These fish are great smoked, canned or fried fresh.
+These fish are great smoked, canned, or fried fresh.

-As Lake Huron offers a multi-species trout fishery, May 1st finds anglers at the mouth of the St. Mary’s river targeting lake trout and Atlantic salmon.
-Ivan Gable, a 25-year captain says that clients are amazed at how hard some of these salmon fight.
-Invariably, the same clients say, “It doesn’t get any better than this.”
-Mid-July brings king salmon; sizes vary by age averaging 4 to 10 lbs with some reaching up to 30 lbs.
-On odd years the pink salmon enter the system creating a bonanza of action and fish of 1 to 3 pounds are common.
+As Lake Huron offers a multi-species trout fishery, May 1st finds anglers at the mouth of the St. Mary’s River targeting lake trout and Atlantic salmon.
+Ivan Gable, a 25-year captain, says that clients are amazed at how hard some of these salmon fight.
+The same clients say, “It doesn’t get any better than this.”
+Mid-July brings king salmon; sizes vary by age, averaging 4 to 10 lbs, with some reaching up to 30 lbs.
+On odd years, the pink salmon enter the system, creating a bonanza of action, and fish of 1 to 3 pounds are common.
 Salmon fishing remains good through late fall.

 Winter finds ice shanties dotted around Whitney Bay and Potagannissing Bay to Harbor Island.
 Anglers seeking northern pike use a combo tactic of spearing and tipup.
 Perch can be found in deep water this time of year.
 Snowmobiles provide transportation to and from favorite fishing areas, allowing you to enjoy this winter wonderland.